 1. Only Use Your Own Devices

 If you’re handling sensitive data, it needs to be on your personal computer or smartphone.
 Using someone else’s device, or worse, a public computer, jeopardizes your data, whether encrypted or not.

 It’s age-old advice, but it holds especially true when handling data encryption.

 Most software requires frequent fixes for bugs or errors in the code.
 Keeping your software and operating system updated ensures you receive patches for any bugs that might reveal decrypted data.

 Operating systems and many installed software packages regularly check themselves for updates.
 But don’t rely on this 100% of the time.
 Schedule a day once a month to double-check your system is up to date.

-Most people accessing a website expect that data exchanged between the user’s browser and the server is encrypted.
-Unfortunately, there is between 4 and 24% of sites that serve web content insecurely according to Google’s Transparency Report.
+Most people accessing a website expect data exchanged between the user’s browser and the server to be encrypted.
+Unfortunately, between 4 and 24% of sites serve web content insecurely, according to Google’s Transparency Report.

 Google Chrome and other browser makers include a warning in the address bar when all or part of your communication is not encrypted.
 At a minimum, form the habit of looking for a lock icon and